yates13/Viral-sequences/README.md

  ## Perform fastqc to determine the quality of your data (refer to fastqc in codes file)

- 2. Run fatqc on your sample
+ 2. Run fastqc on your sample

   ```bash
 # Find 'your_file.fastq' for your sample